jasonboru/DIXBY-Bot/README.md

 ### Instructions

 1. Make your own JavaScript file named `keys.js`.
 Twitter assigns user specific keys & secrets.
-Contact Twitter to get you own and add them to the keys.js file in the following format:
+Contact Twitter to get your own and add them to the keys.js file in the following format:

 ```JavaScript
 console.log('this is loaded');